Newark Memorial High School: Campus

 The Technology Center was opened in 2002.
 The 25000 sqft facility integrates technology, science, mathematics and engineering in its curriculum, with a student testing and reporting (STAR) lab and the infrastructure for more than 1000 computers.
 The Technology Center includes a television production center with six edit labs, audio/video production rooms, a television studio with a 25' electronic screen, two project rooms for desktop publishing, four classrooms designated for digital photography, robots, engineering and communications, and specialty math and science labs.
 High-tech firms with local offices, including Sun Microsystems and AT&T/Comcast, were involved in the planning.

 The Student Commons was dedicated in 2004, as part of a project that included renovation and expansion of the cafeteria.
 The design supports both school and community functions.

 Sustainable design was incorporated in both the Tech Center and the Student Commons, including the use of durable materials (e.g., porcelain and pre-cast concrete panels), which will reduce the long-term impacts and cost of maintenance, and natural light and ventilation.
 Clerestory windows provide energy savings and a more comfortable environment.
 The designs for the Student Commons and the Tech Center earned awards for Deems Lewis McKinley in 2004 from the Coalition for Adequate School Housing / American Institute of Architects California Council (CASH / AIA CC).

 The NMHS theater is used by students, along with various outside groups, including the local Stage 1 Community Theatre for their five-production season.

 In 2004 the school opened a 2,576-seat multipurpose gymnasium.
 The gym, known to students as the New Gym (to differentiate between the original gym between the 700 and 500 buildings), hosts volleyball, basketball, and badminton matches.

 Students

-As of the 20172018 school year, there were 1789 students enrolled.
-Racial and ethnic makeup was 52.2% Hispanic, 14.9% non-Hispanic white, 13.5% Asian, 9.9% Filipino, 4.5% African-American, 1.6% Pacific Islander, and 0.2% Native American.
+As of the 2018-2019 school year, there were 1711 students enrolled.
+Racial and ethnic makeup was 52.4% Hispanic, 14.9% non-Hispanic white, 13% Asian, 10.8% Filipino, 4.2% African-American, 2.7% two or more races, 1.5% Pacific Islander, and 0.1% Native American.

 During the year, there were 93 suspensions.
 The average class sizes were 27 for English and science, and 28 for mathematics and social science.
 Of the students graduating, 27.2% had completed the course requirements for admission to the University of California or the California State University systems.